cal-itp/data-infra/docs/publishing/sections/10_deploy_to_portfolio.md

     - Pass-through flag to papermill; if true, papermill will not actually execute cells.
   - `--execute-papermill / --no-execute-papermill`
     - If false, will skip calls to papermill
+    - For example, if only the `README.md` is updated but the notebooks have remained the same, you would run `python portfolio/portfolio.py build my_report --no-execute-papermill --deploy`.
   - `--no-stderr / --no-no-stderr`
     - If true, will clear stderr stream for cell outputs
   - `--continue-on-error / --no-continue-on-error`